About The Show

-Science for the People is a syndicated radio show and podcast based in Edmonton, Alberta, that broadcasts weekly across North America.
-We explore the connections between science, popular culture, history, and public policy, to help listeners understand the evidence and arguments behind what's in the news and on the shelves.
+Science for the People is a long-format interview podcast that explores the connections between science, popular culture, history, and public policy, to help listeners understand the evidence and arguments behind what's in the news and on the shelves.

 I'm constantly fascinated by how the world works, and I can’t remember the last time I was bored.
 I'm not a scientist or academic of any variety, I simply believe in using curiosity and critical analysis to guide my life.
 I use Philip K. Dick’s words as a litmus test: "Reality is that which, when you stop believing in it, doesn't go away".

 I love science and I’ve been hooked on finding ways to explain and share that love since my chemistry teacher handed me the chalk and challenged me to teach the class one day (probably because I was asking him too many questions).
 As a teacher and science education researcher I like nothing more than helping people make logical sense of the world around us.

 I am a doctoral student in Neurobiology and Behavior in California.
 When not engaged in research on the neural correlates of race perception, I listen to podcasts and tell my cats what I've learned.